Azure/fta-architecturalreview/articles/sap-on-azure.md

 - **Have you started planning for system migration and is the partner for the project delivery identified?**

-   Organizations need a consistent and reliable methodology that enables them to plan,design, migrate and validate the migration.
+   Organizations need a consistent and reliable methodology that enables them to plan, design, migrate and validate the migration.
 Solid migration planning can help identify potential problems and how to avoid them or, if problems are unavoidable, help IT define mitigation strategies.
 While the amount of planning depends on the size and scope of the migration, the planning process generally should involve determining the requirements of the migration, identifying the current and future environment, and creating and documenting the migration plan.
 The importance of clear and complete documentation coupled with ongoing communications to the technical team as well as the business team can not be over emphasized.

 ## Security Design
    Effective Security design is achieved by the convergence of SAP security organizational structure & governance, Security processes, Ongoing management and monitoring of the Security Environment.